Page updated 14th January 2019

 In the middle 1960s, pop lovers in Devon could not receive the transmissions of the new pirate station Radio Caroline, anchored off the Essex coast.
 Radio Luxembourg’s come and go signal could be received by those desperate for pop music, to supplement the rather bland outpourings of the Light and Home programs from the BBC.
 It was in 1973 that the BBC radio monopoly was broken, and commercial radio allowed in the UK.
 The first commercial radio licence was to LBC on 8 October 1973.

+The Independent Broadcasting Authority invited applicants on the 27 March 1978 to apply for the commercial radio licence in the Exeter and Torbay area.
 In 1979 there were three applicants for the licence to serve east Devon, Exeter and Torbay–Bay City Radio based in Exeter, Radio Haldon from Torquay and Riviera Radio from Paignton.
 Some thought Bay City Radio had it in the bag, so there was some surprise when Radio Haldon were awarded the licence on 16 June 1979.
 They were the 26th independent licence to be awarded in the UK.
 On the 4 October the name was changed to DevonAir Radio Limited.
 The first two employees to be named was Mr Maurice Vass as managing director, and the chief engineer, Nick Johnson, formerly of Plymouth Sound.
 The investment from the shareholders was £600,000.

 The station's Chairman, Mr. Norman Devonport said in the Express and Echo: